Lumber Liquidators Holdings (LL) Q2 2017 Results - Earnings Call Transcript

 John Baugh - Stifel, Nicolaus & Co., Inc.

 Yeah.
-To clarify, it wasn't totally clear on how much the install influenced the comp again here in Q2.
+To clarify, wasn't totally clear on how much the install influenced the comp again here in Q2.

 Martin D. Agard - Lumber Liquidators Holdings, Inc.

 Yeah.
 So, John, it's Marty.
-The merch alone was 6.1% and in total was 8.8%.
+The merch alone was 6.1%, and the total was 8.8%.
 So you got, what is that, 270 basis points.
-That is the effective install.
+That is the effect of installs.
 And some of that is – as I said earlier in my prepared remarks, some of that is the geographic expansion.

-But I would say even in markets where the install has been in place all along, it is comping higher than the 8.8%.
-So, depending on how you want to think about that, that's where – the install was at 270-basis-point contribution.
+But I would say, even in markets where the install has been in place all along, it is comping higher than the 8.8%.
+So, depending on how you want to think about that, that's where – the installs was that 270-basis-point contribution.
 And like I said earlier as well, that's a little wider than it was in the previous quarters.

 John Baugh - Stifel, Nicolaus & Co., Inc.

 That's helpful.
-And are you seeing in installs a different, i.e., better mix or a similar mix for the rest of your sales?
+And are you seeing in installs a different, i.e., better mix or a similar mix, for the rest of your sales?

 Dennis R. Knowles - Lumber Liquidators Holdings, Inc.